 App-Pays Mode (Merchant Pays the Fee)

-The fee is borne by the merchant; the end user receives the full amount.
+The fee is borne by the merchant; the recipient receives the full amount.

 The fee is additionally deducted from the merchant's balance

-Applicable scenarios: The merchant wants to ensure the end user receives the precise agreed amount (e.g., refunds, payroll).
+Applicable scenarios: The merchant wants to ensure the recipient receives the precise agreed amount (e.g., refunds, payroll).

-The fee is deducted from the payment amount; the amount actually received by the end user is reduced.
+The fee is deducted from the payment amount; the amount actually received by the recipient is reduced.

-Applicable scenarios: The merchant wants to control costs and have the end user pay the fee (e.g., withdrawals).
+Applicable scenarios: The merchant wants to control costs and have the recipient pay the fee (e.g., withdrawals).

 Fee Description